 Snoring occurs when air flows past the relaxed tissues in your throat, causing the tissues to vibrate when you breathe.
 While sleep apnea is a sleep disorder that occurs when a person’s breathing is interrupted during sleep.
 There are two different types of mouthguards or oral appliances that can be used for snoring and/or sleep apnea:

-- Mandibular advancement device (MAD): This works by pushing the lower jaw forward to open your airway while you sleep.
+- Mandibular advancement device (MAD): This works by pushing the lower jaw forward, opening your airway while you sleep.

-- Tongue retaining device: This works by gripping your tongue to prevent it from falling into the back of the throat.
+- Tongue retaining device: This works by gripping your tongue, preventing it from falling into the back of the throat.

-We know you have many options for mouthguards, if you are not sure if a mouthguard will help you or if you would like a custom-fit mouthguard consultation, contact us today!
+We know you have many options for mouthguards, and if you’re unsure if a mouthguard will help or would like a custom-fit mouthguard consultation, contact us today!